 As communities continue to navigate the coronavirus pandemic, youth sports are on the minds of many who seek a sense of normalcy.
-Given the unprecedented circumstances posed by the novel coronavirus pandemic, there is no definitive road map for success, but experts across the country are creating guidance for re-opening youth sports.
-Our Co-Medical Directors of Children’s Hospital Colorado’s Sports Medicine Institute, Julie Wilson, MD, and Aaron Provance, MD, offer some COVID-19 return to play guidelines below.
+Given the unprecedented circumstances posed by the novel coronavirus pandemic, there is no definitive road map for success, but experts across the country are creating guidance for youth sports during the pandemic.

 Remain cautious about COVID-19

 Athletes and their families need to decide for themselves if they are comfortable returning to athletic training or competition.
 Athletes who have been diagnosed with COVID-19 (or were presumed to be positive) must obtain medical clearance from their primary care provider prior to return to sports participation.

 Youth sports organizations, teams and their members should be aware that COVID-19 is still an emerging disease, and information and guidelines related to this disease are subject to change.
 In addition, there is no way to completely avoid risk of exposure, disease transmission or serious illness, which may include death.
 Youth sports organizations should weigh the potential risks and benefits when considering resumption of training or competition, and coordinate with public health officials as they’re able.